On this dayNov 02, 1920

 After seeking advice from an Orlando Judge, John Cheney, Mr. Norman again attempted to vote.
 This time, armed white men stationed at the polls immediately assaulted him.
 He fled to the nearby home of his friend and business associate, Julius “July” Perry.

 As word spread of Mr. Norman’s attempts to vote, a mob of white residents seeking to capture him and Mr. Perry surrounded and burned Mr. Perry’s home.
 Mr. Norman escaped, but the mob severely wounded Mr. Perry.
 He was arrested, taken to Orlando, and locked in the Orange County Jail.

 The next morning, a lynch mob took Mr. Perry from police custody, brutally beat him, and hanged him within sight of Judge Cheney’s home.
 His lifeless body was shot repeatedly.

-Over a two-day span, a mob of white Floridians killed dozens of Black people, burned 25 Black homes, two Black churches, and a masonic lodge in Ocoee.
+Over a two-day span, a mob of white Floridians killed dozens of Black people and burned 25 Black homes, two Black churches, and a masonic lodge in Ocoee.
 Estimates of the total number of Black Americans killed during the violence range from six to over 30.
 Estimates of the total number of Black Americans killed during the violence range from six to over 30.
 There is no adequate accounting of this violence because neither the government nor the newspapers at the time thought it was important to establish how many Black people were killed during the attack.